IronLanguages/ironpython3/Documentation/differences-from-c-python.md

 $ export NAME
 ```

-This creates an environment variable that is encoded using Latin-1 encoding, thather than the system encoding.
+This creates an environment variable that is encoded using Latin-1 encoding, rather than the system encoding.
 CPython will escape the invalid byte 0xe9 (letter 'é' in Latin-1) in a lone surrogate 0xdce9, which is still an invalid Unicode character.

 _CPython_
 ```